MaximilianGander/BTP_HackXperience_SAC_DSP/exercises/3_Copy_Model_and_Import_Data/README.md

 # Exercise 3 - Copy the planning model and load the data
-In this exercise, we will copy the planning model from the sample content into our own folder and import the actual data and influencers from SAP Data Warehouse Cloud (DWC).
-For this, we will use an existing connection to DWC and create an data import job in the planning model.
+In this exercise, we will copy the planning model from the sample content into our own folder and import the actual data and influencers from SAP Datasphere (DSP).
+For this, we will use an existing connection to DSP and create an data import job in the planning model.

 ## Exercise 3.1 Copy the planning model